vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/guide.md

 The default language of the popup will automatically be set to `baseLang` configured in `themeConfig`.

+## PWA

-## Manifest
+### Manifest

-A manifest.json will be auto generated in dist folder.
-If you have a manifest.json in `.vuepress/public`, the plugin will read and merge it in the final manifest.
+A `manifest.webmanifest` will be auto generated in dist folder.
+If you have a manifest.webmanifest or manifest.json in `.vuepress/public`, the plugin will read and merge it in the final manifest.

 To let your site be able to register as Web App, you should set icons in `themeConfig.pwa.manifest.icons`.